crucial-rushil/readmeTrial/README.md

 * **Deployment:** Render
 * **Purpose:**

-  * Act as the system’s source of truth and automation engine
+  * Act as the system's source of truth and automation engine
   * Process invoice submissions from the frontend
   * Update multiple Airtable bases in a consistent, deterministic manner
   * Generate contract PDFs based on submitted data